-According to the IRS, the average non-business taxpayer spends eight hours and $120 per year preparing his tax return.
+According to the IRS, the average non-business taxpayer spends eight hours preparing his tax return.
+According to the most recent survey by the National Society of Accountants, the average cost to have a tax professional prepare a Form 1040 and state return without itemized deductions is $159.
 That’s a lot of time and money to invest in something you probably don’t want to do in the first place.
 Yet, there’s often a reward for your investment, as many taxpayers get some of their hard-earned money back with a tax refund.

 How Tax Refund Fraud Occurs

-Identity theft comes in various forms.
-According to the US Department of Justice, these include the following:
+Tax fraud can be the result of identity theft, which comes in various forms.
+According to the U.S. Department of Justice, these include the following:

-- Dumpster diving: Going through your garbage or recycle bins for statements, etc.
+- Dumpster diving: Going through your garbage or recycle bins for statements, personal documents, etc.

-- Phishing: A false website or scam email intended to lure personal information from you
+- Phishing: A false website or scam email posing as something legitimate, intended to lure personal information from you

 - Malware: A computer program that you unwittingly download, which then steals your information